-Rutabagas are considered to be a variety of turnip in many locations and are often referred to as turnips, but they are in fact a cross between a turnip and a cabbage, just as kohlrabi is.
-Rutabagas are bigger in size, have a rougher texture, and are sweeter than turnips.
-That being said, some people with a particular gene relating to the perception of bitter tastes may find that rutabaga, as well as several other vegetables, are too bitter to be palatable.
-Rutabagas are more popular in regions like Scandinavia, Ireland, and the United Kingdom because they grow better in colder climates.
+Rutabaga is considered to be a variety of turnip, and is a cross between a turnip and a cabbage.
+Rutabagas are larger in size and sweeter than turnips.
+Rutabagas are popular in regions like Scandinavia, Ireland, and the United Kingdom because they grow better in colder climates.
 The name “rutabaga” comes from the Swedish word rotabagge, which means “baggy root.”
 Rutabagas are also commonly referred to as Swedes, Neeps, or Swedish Turnips.

 Rutabagas are high in carbohydrates, vitamins A and C, and several minerals, particularly calcium.
 Rutabagas also provide a decent amount of a variety of B vitamins.
 Rutabaga greens are similar to turnip greens and are a good source of vitamins K, A, C, and B complex, as well as the minerals calcium and manganese.

 A rutabaga is traditionally a long term storage crop.
 Attached greens means that it was harvested recently (and locally) as the greens are typically removed for long-term storage and transport.
 Greens should be wrapped in a damp paper towel or placed in a plastic bag in the crisper drawer of the refrigerator.
 Use the greens as soon as possible.